nodejs/node/doc/api/esm.md

 ## Builtin modules

-Builtin modules will provide named exports of their public API, as well as a default export which can be used for, among other things, modifying the named exports.
-Named exports of builtin modules are updated when the corresponding exports property is accessed, redefined, or deleted.
+Builtin modules will provide named exports of their public API.
+A default export is also provided which is the value of the CommonJS exports.
+The default export can be used for, among other things, modifying the named exports.
+Named exports of builtin modules are updated only by calling [`module.syncBuiltinESMExports()`][].

 ```js
 import EventEmitter from 'events';